edwardcrompton/ox_geovariation/README.md

 dedicated module in future, which has a dependency on this one.
 See the docs on [creating modal dialogs](/docs/developer-notes/modal-dialogs.md)

+Modal dialogs use the js library 'core/drupal.dialog' which is included in oxfamint.libraries.yml.
+This library is used when displaying the modal in the method modalCallback in modal_dialog.js.
+Styles are in _modal-dialog.scss and for specific blocks (e.g. US seasonal dialog) there is a custom template: block--modalusseasonal.html.twig

 This module handles several other 'Geo variations'.
 See the next section of this file for how these work and how to extend this module.